 At age 59, Pam took up piano using the DecPlay online method, after she had previously tried to learn piano, without success.

-Watch the video below to see the incredible progress Pam made on piano whilst suffering from arthritis.
+Watch the video below to see the incredible progress Pam made learning piano whilst suffering from arthritis.
 She describes the huge enjoyment she gains from playing piano and how regular practice drastically reduced the pain she felt from arthritis in her hands, reduced reliance on anti-inflammatories and increased the flexibility and dexterity of her fingers.

 When I started with DecPlay, I suffered quite badly with arthritis in my fingers.
 I don't wear any rings because, well, they're all too small for me now.
 I can't get them over my arthritic joints, and I was really sceptical as to whether I was going to be able to not only play the DecPlay system, but actually have the dexterity to play the piano with both hands.
 Very quickly, I was able to learn the DecPlay system because it's very straightforward.

 But I had to work very little and often, to be able to play the chords and the melodies in my right hand because my fingers would ache because I hadn't done anything like that before.
 So, it was an expected ache, but what very quickly transpired was my ability to work through a little bit of aching and then return to the piano; and over time, find it so much easier to actually play.
 So, doing that repeatedly in short play periods and practice periods, I found the flexibility in my hands and my fingers allowed me to play.